Singapore national cricket team: 2000 - 2017

 The first two major tournaments of the 21st century for Singapore got them off to a bad start as they lost all their first round matches in both the 2000 ACC Trophy in the UAE and the 2001 ICC Trophy in Ontario, their final ICC Trophy to date.
 They hosted the ACC Trophy in 2002, beating the Maldives and Thailand (by 325 runs) but again failing to progress beyond the first round, a performance they repeated in 2004.
 The finished fourth in the ACC Fast Track Countries Tournament in 2004 and 2005.

 Singapore began to show an improvement in their form in 2006.
 That year they finished third in the ACC Premier League and finally passed the first round stage in the ACC Trophy, finishing fifth to qualify for Division Five of the World Cricket League in 2008.
 They didn't progress beyond the first round of the 2007 ACC Twenty20 Cup, beating only Hong Kong and Saudi Arabia, but captain Chaminda Ruwan did make the highest score of the tournament.
 In the World Cricket League Division Five tournament in Jersey, Singapore finished fifth after beating Botswana in a play-off, though they did beat Afghanistan during the first round, who went on to win the tournament.

 In August 2009, Singapore hosted and won Division Six of the World Cricket League, going through the tournament undefeated and winning promotion back to Division Five.
 In November 2009, Singapore travelled to the UAE for the 2009 ACC Twenty20 Cup.
 During the tournament Singapore finished third in Group A, therefore failing to progress to the semi-finals and a chance to qualify for the 2010 Asian Games.
 In the fifth place playoff Singapore lost to Nepal by 9 wickets to finish to tournament in sixth place.

 In the 2010 ICC World Cricket League Division Five, they finished fourth to remain in Division Five.
 Hosting the 2012 tournament, they ran out winners, moving them up to Division Four and keeping their hopes of World Cup qualification alive.
 Singapore has decided to dedicate their strengths in to their SEA GAMES team, where Mohammad Yusof Bin Aslam (Captain) has chosen not to participate due to conflict of interest.

 In August 2017, Singapore won two medals in cricket at the 2017 Southeast Asian Games.
 They won the gold medal in the 20-over tournament and the silver medal in the 50-over tournament.
-On 26 April 2018, ICC released in a press conference that all the men's T20 matches will get T20I status starting from 1 January 2019.
+On 26 April 2018, ICC stated in a press release that all the men's T20 matches between ICC members will have T20I status from 1 January 2019.